Kater--S/DosingFeeder/README.md

 # DosingFeeder

-Use a µcontroller to control peristaltic pumps for allotting substances
+Use a µcontroller to control peristaltic pumps for allotting substances.

+Only German description available at the moment.
+See [LiesMich.md](LiesMich.md).